Center for Friends of the Bible

 The woman stopped bleeding when the young girl stopped living.

-"The life is in the blood."
+For them, the life was certainly "in the blood."
 Leviticus 17:11.

 But the grave could not hold him.
 "Whom God has raised up, having loosed the pains of death: because it was not possible that he should be held by it."
 Acts 2:24.
-And "when the dead shall hear the voice of the Son of God: they that hear shall live."
+And just as certainly "when the dead shall hear the voice of the Son of God: they that hear shall live."
 John 5:25.

 Do not Fear Sleep